-Student Voluntary Services is proud to work with faculty who have incorporated service into their course curriculum.
-Commonly called service-learning, these faculty understand the impact service can have, not only on student development, but on student learning as well.
+The Office of Student Life is proud to work with faculty who have incorporated service into their course curriculum.
+Commonly called Service-Learning, these faculty understand the impact service can have, not only on student development, but on student learning as well.

-If you are interested in exploring how service-learning could be incorporated into an existing curriculum, or would like to develop a new service-learning course, please contact Dr. Kathy L. Smith, Associate Director of Student Life and Advisor for Student Voluntary Services, at (765)285-2621 or via email.
+If you are interested in exploring how Service-Learning could be incorporated into an existing curriculum, or would like to develop a new Service-Learning course, please contact Ben Wright, Assistant Director of Student Life in the Office of Student Life at 765.285.2621.

 800-382-8540 and 765-289-1241